YevhenValianskyi/Arduino-UNO-R4-WIFI-ping-display/README.md

-# Arduino Uno R4 Ping Display with LED Matrix
+# Arduino Uno R4 WIFI TYPE-C Ping Display with LED Matrix

 This project visualizes the current ping time on a 12x8 LED matrix.
 The lower the ping, the higher the bar displayed.